-Join Steve Fullmer for an in-depth discussion in this video Which version for me?, part of Introduction to Windows 8 for IT.
+Join Steve Fullmer for an in-depth discussion in this video Which version for me?, part of Windows 8 for IT Professionals.

 - You decided to migrate to Windows 8, and you're trying to figure out which version you want.
 Well, it would be really easy just to give you a table and let you go right down the checklist and figure out which features of those available you would like and then pick a version.
 Rather than doing that, I'm gonna give you a little bit of a background.
 A decision tree or essentially a diagram so you can figure out which version you might want to migrate to as you go towards Windows 8.
 To start with, there's very little version in terms, version difference, if you want the 32 or 64-bit, other than the Windows RT, which we'll talk about more in just a moment.

 All of the other versions of Windows 8, other than RT, those support the 32 and 64-bit environments.
 The one big difference is the Enterprise version of Windows 8 is typically only available through volume license channels, so large corporate customers of Microsoft.
 Unless you have access to that, you're gonna be selecting between Windows 8 and Windows 8 Pro.
 The Windows 8 version is essentially the home version.
 Unlike Windows 7, which had a Starter, a Basic, a Home Premium, you just have one version and they're calling it Windows 8 unless you move into the corporate or enterprise space.

 The RT version is designed to be run on armed based processors, and it's pre-installed by the OEM or the manufacturer.
 You cannot purchase the armed version or Windows RT, so that's gonna become pre-installed.
 It comes pre-installed with selected elements of Office 2013 as well and so it's pretty much set and ready to go.
 The one thing that the armed processor doesn't provide for you is any ability to do domain attachment or to manage the system through your policy.